Help Center/ Document Database Service/ Best Practices/ Common Methods for Connecting to a DDS Instance

 If the message It looks like you are trying to access MongoDB over HTTP on the native driver port is displayed, the ECS and DDS instance can communicate with each other.

-2. Download the client installation package whose version is the same as the instance version from the MongoDB official website.
-Decompress the package, obtain the mongo file, and upload it to the ECS.
+2. Download the mongo shell package from the MongoDB official website.
+Decompress the package, obtain the mongosh file, and upload it to the ECS.

 3. If SSL is enabled, download the root certificate and upload it to the ECS.